-Optimizing Your Images for Print with Charles Cramer is a full-day workshop with lunch provided at the gallery for all attendees.
+Optimizing Your Images for Print with Charles Cramer is a full-day workshop presented at the Viewpoint gallery.
 The workshop will cover what you need to know to make the finest digital prints from your film or digital camera.
-From adjustment/optimization to.
 From adjustment/optimization, to orchestrating the light, Charles will share what he has learned in 40 years of making prints.
 You will learn ways to make your images stronger and more compelling.

 Topics to be covered: